Ghost Shrimp Care Guide: Diet, Breeding and Tank Mates

 The Ghost Shrimp, also famous as Glass Shrimp, belongs to the group of crustaceans.
-This freshwater ghost shrimp is quite popular among the aquarists, whether he is experienced or naïve.
+This freshwater ghost shrimp is quite popular among experienced or naïve aquarists.

-The ghost shrimp is affordable, easy to care, and works as an efficient tank cleaner.
+The ghost shrimp is affordable, easy to care for, and works as an efficient tank cleaner.
 They can only live up to one year.
 You can keep it in a peaceful community aquarium with small fishes or feed it to big fishes as well.

 If you want to know more about them, keep reading till the end.